Ahmad Albab

-Ahmad Albab is a 1968 Malaysian comedy-drama film directed by, written by and starring Malaysian artiste P. Ramlee about an arrogant and materialistic man who marries off his outspoken daughter to a poor villager to teach her a lesson.
+Ahmad Albab (English: Ahmad Albab) is a 1968 Malaysian Malay-language black-and-white comedy-drama film directed by, written by and starring Malaysian artiste P. Ramlee about an arrogant and materialistic man who marries off his outspoken daughter to a poor villager to teach her a lesson.
 The story is in the style of traditional Malay folktales with an underlying moral message.
 The movie features real-life husband and wife P. Ramlee and Saloma acting opposite each other.

 Plot

-Mashood Al-Buaya is a rich man who believes that only the rich can be happy, and that he has the power to bestow said wealth and happiness.
+Mas'hud Al-Buaya is a rich man who believes that only the rich can be happy, and that he has the power to bestow said wealth and happiness.
 Mashood has three daughters: Safura and Suhara, who share his life philosophies, and Mastura, who does not and frequently clashes with him.
 Mashood decides to prove his beliefs by marrying off Safura and Suhara to two men from wealthy families, Muharram and Safar, while Mastura is married off to poor goatherder Syawal.

 Syawal and Mastura live a simple but happy life together in Syawal's village.
 One day while Syawal is herding his goats, one of them wanders away.
 He follows it into a cave, where he sees a large chest of a treasure.
 A djinn appears and tells Syawal that the treasure belongs to Ahmad Albab, who is the only person who can claim it.
 Syawal obeys the djinn and leaves.

 Elsewhere, Muharram and Safar have used up their wives' dowry and steal from a jewellery store.
 They lie to their wives that the money is from their successful business, and they use it to buy the goats that Syawal is herding, putting him out of a job.
 However, Mastura has started up a small farm near their house, which becomes their new livelihood.

 Mashood's birthday arrives, and he invites his daughters and sons-in-law to the celebrations, where they are required to give him a birthday present.
 Muharam and Safar give him fancy presents which please Mashood.
 Syawal presents a packet of salt and sugar each, which Mastura explains represents their love for him.
 Mashood is angered, claiming that love should be like jewels and gold.
 Mastura then presents to her father a meal she had cooked for him.
 Mashood attempts to eat it but the food tastes bad, as it has been cooked without salt or sugar.
 Mastura explains that this is the meaning behind their present, for although salt and sugar are simple things, without them even the most delicious dish does not taste good.
 Mashood reluctantly accepts Mastura's explanation, but warns them that they won't be able to pull this trick the following year.